metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-with-hidden-settings.md

 Next step is to create our Core Candy Machine with the Hidden Settings.

-To achieve that, we will use the `create` method from the mpl-core-candy-machine library, and we will set the `hiddenSettings` with the name and URI that all the assets will be minted with.
-We also pass the hash that was previously calculated from the `revealData`
+To achieve that, we will use the `create` method from the mpl-core-candy-machine library, and we will set the `hiddenSettings` with the placeholder name, URI, and pre-calculated hash from the `revealData`

-We will also add a `startDate` guard.
-You can find the list of all available guards here.
+Additionally, we’ll configure a startDate guard, which determines when minting begins.
+This is only one of the many guards available and you can find the list of all available guards here.

 ```ts
 import { create } from '@metaplex-foundation/mpl-core-candy-machine';